 With its Humanitarian Accountability Framework (HAF), and alignment with the Core Humanitarian Standard (CHS), CARE makes a public commitment to uphold and promote global standards of quality and accountability.
-Compliance with the HAF/CHS requires meaningful engagement with people affected by crisis, partners, and CARE staff.
+Compliance with the HAF/CHS requires meaningful engagement with people affected by crisis, partners and CARE staff.

-CARE relies on independently-collected and verified data to ensure that scope and scale of our humanitarian work is needs-based and serves the most vulnerable or at risk within the specific context.
-In line with humanitarian principles, CARE puts strong emphasis on assessing vulnerabilities, needs and capacities of people and communities affected by crisis, using tools like:
+CARE relies on independently collected and verified data to ensure that scope and scale of our humanitarian work is needs-based and serves the most vulnerable or at risk within the specific context.
+In line with humanitarian principles CARE puts strong emphasis on assessing vulnerabilities, needs and capacities of people and communities affected by crisis, using tools like:

-- RGA - Commonly used and/or jointly-implemented needs assessments (e.g., GEGA, MIRA) - Information, Communication, & Accountability assessments (e.g., RICCA)
+- Rapid Gender Analysis (RGA) - Commonly used and/or jointly implemented needs assessments (e.g. GEGA, MIRA) - Information, Communication & Accountability assessments (e.g. RICCA)

 Sex and Age matter and so do other characteristics of identity.
-Therefore, CARE and partners will consider and respect the influence intersectionality has on vulnerabilities, capacities, and needs.
+Therefore, CARE and partners will consider and respect the influence intersectionality has on vulnerabilities, capacities and needs.
 The Gender Marker is one of the key tools supporting the monitoring of program quality.

 Response level performance monitoring and reporting is designed to monitor how well CARE performs against agreed commitments and targets within a humanitarian crisis.
-It also allows for individual response performances to be compared with one another.
-Key components of humanitarian program reporting in CARE is therefore:
+It also allows for individual response performances to be compared with one another, across the globe and over time.
+Key components of humanitarian programme reporting in CARE are therefore1:

-- Standard Situation Reports and Humanitarian Updates from the CARE Country Teams managing a response frequency depending on type of crisis and duration of response. - CARE's Program Information and Impact Reporting System PIIRS annually (FY). - UN global Humanitarian Reporting (OCHA Humanitarian Program Cycle reporting tools). - Donor required reports.
+- Standard Situation Reports and Humanitarian Updates from the CARE Country Teams managing a response frequency depending on type of crisis and duration of response. - CARE's Programme Information and Impact Reporting System PIIRS annually (FY). - UN global Humanitarian Reporting (OCHA Humanitarian Programme Cycle reporting tools) - Donor required reports

-Through PIIRS as well as quarterly and annual Emergency and Humanitarian Overviews, CARE generates synthesized data on the scale and scope, quality and outcomes related to CARE's humanitarian mandate.
+Through PIIRS as well as quarterly and annual Emergency and Humanitarian Overviews, CARE generates synthesised data on the scale and scope, quality and outcomes related to CARE's humanitarian mandate.